Enrique

 According to the US Social Security Administration, Enrique was ranked #542 in the US Top 1000 names for boys in 2023.
 This shows that the name has lost ground in recent years.
 However, this does not mean that the name is not popular outside of the US.

 Enrique has also been used by many celebrities, whiich has helped to increase its popularity.
-For example, Enrique Iglesias, a famous Spanish singer, has helped to popularize the name in the US and other countries.
+For example, Enrique Iglesias, a famous Spanish singer, has helped to popularize the name in the US & other countries.

 Variations of Enrique

-Overall, Enrique is a classic name with a rich history and many variations in different languages.
+Overall, Enrique is a classic name with a rich history & many variations in different languages.
 Whether ya prefer the original Spanish version or one of the many equivalents in other languages, there are plenty ‘o options to choose from.

 Notable People Named Enrique